Ngaruawahia Info Sheet January 2014 (PDF, 3.5MB)

 - increasing the highway's capacity and passing opportunities.

-- Connect the Huntly section of the Expressway (due to be completed in 2019) to the completed Te Rapa section.
+- Connects the Huntly section of the Expressway (due to be completed in 2019) to the completed Te Rapa section.

-- Until the Huntly section is completed, part of the existing SH1B (Gordonton Road) will be upgraded to connect the existing SH1 with the Ngaruawahia section of the Waikato Expressway.
+- Until the Huntly section is completed, part of the SH1B (Gordonton Road) has been upgraded to connect the existing SH1 with the Ngaruawahia section.